 - Include door wedges.
 Commonly advertised as “another hack,” some people recommend a door wedge to block doors in shelters for privacy.
-These can take up space and add a lot of weight when using something else (like your bag).
+These can take up space and add a lot of weight.
+Just make what you need with your tools.

 - Fuel siphons.
 In most emergencies, you won’t be siphoning fuel.
 These aren’t worth it in most situations.
 If you feel you need one, keep it in your car.

 13. Mental Health